tun2proxy/tun2proxy/README.md

 Usage: tun2proxy-bin [OPTIONS] --proxy <URL> [ADMIN_COMMAND]...

 Arguments:
   [ADMIN_COMMAND]...
 Specify a command to run with root-like capabilities in the new namespace when using `--unshare`.
-                      This could be useful to start additional daemons, e.g. `openvpn` instance
+This could be
+                      useful to start additional daemons, e.g. `openvpn` instance

 Options:
   -p, --proxy <URL>                        Proxy URL in the form proto://[username[:password]@]host:port, where proto is one of
                                            socks4, socks5, http.
-For example: socks5://myname:password@127.0.0.1:1080
-  -t, --tun <name>             Name of the tun interface, such as tun0, utun4, etc. If this option is not provided, the
+Username and password are encoded in percent encoding.
+For example: socks5://myname:pass%40word@127.0.0.1:1080 -t, --tun <name>                         Name of the tun interface, such as tun0, utun4, etc. If this option is not provided, the
                                            OS will generate a random one
-      --tun-fd <fd>            File descriptor of the tun interface --unshare                Create a tun interface in a newly created unprivileged namespace while maintaining proxy connectivity via the global network namespace -6, --ipv6-enabled           IPv6 enabled
+      --tun-fd <fd>                        File descriptor of the tun interface --close-fd-on-drop <true or false>   Set whether to close the received raw file descriptor on drop or not.
+This setting is dependent on [tun_fd] [possible values: true, false] --unshare                            Create a tun interface in a newly created unprivileged namespace while maintaining proxy connectivity via the global network namespace
-  -s, --setup                  Routing and system setup, which decides whether to setup the routing and system
+      --unshare-pidfile <UNSHARE_PIDFILE>  Create a pidfile of `unshare` process when using `--unshare` -6, --ipv6-enabled                       IPv6 enabled -s, --setup                              Routing and system setup, which decides whether to setup the routing and system configuration.
-                               configuration.
 This option is only available on Linux and requires root-like privileges.
                                            See `capabilities(7)`
   -d, --dns <strategy>                     DNS handling strategy [default: direct] [possible values: virtual, over-tcp, direct]
-      --dns-addr <IP>          DNS resolver address [default: 8.8.8.8] -b, --bypass <IP/CIDR>       IPs used in routing setup which should bypass the tunnel, in the form of IP or IP/CIDR.
+      --dns-addr <IP>                      DNS resolver address [default: 8.8.8.8] --virtual-dns-pool <CIDR>            IP address pool to be used by virtual DNS in CIDR notation [default: 198.18.0.0/15]
+  -b, --bypass <IP/CIDR>                   IPs used in routing setup which should bypass the tunnel, in the form of IP or IP/CIDR.
-                               Multiple IPs can be specified, e.g. --bypass 3.4.5.0/24 --bypass 5.6.7.8 --tcp-timeout <seconds>  TCP timeout in seconds [default: 600] --udp-timeout <seconds>  UDP timeout in seconds [default: 10] -v, --verbosity <level>      Verbosity level [default: info] [possible values: off, error, warn, info, debug, trace] -h, --help                   Print help
+                                           Multiple IPs can be specified, e.g. --bypass 3.4.5.0/24 --bypass 5.6.7.8 --tcp-timeout <seconds>              TCP timeout in seconds [default: 600] --udp-timeout <seconds>              UDP timeout in seconds [default: 10] -v, --verbosity <level>                  Verbosity level [default: info] [possible values: off, error, warn, info, debug, trace]
-  -V, --version                Print version
+      --daemonize                          Daemonize for unix family or run as Windows service --exit-on-fatal-error                Exit immediately when fatal error occurs, useful for running as a service --max-sessions <number>              Maximum number of sessions to be handled concurrently [default: 200] --udpgw-server <IP:PORT>             UDP gateway server address, similar to badvpn-udpgw --udpgw-max-connections <number>     Max udpgw connections, default value is 5 -h, --help                               Print help -V, --version                            Print version
 ```
 Currently, tun2proxy supports HTTP, SOCKS4/SOCKS4a and SOCKS5.
 A proxy is supplied to the `--proxy` argument in the
 URL format.
 For example, an HTTP proxy at `1.2.3.4:3128` with a username of `john.doe` and a password of `secret` is